shcheglovdmitriy/Tableau_dashboards/README.md

-Rep for viewing screenshots and source files of dashboards created in the BI System VISIOLOGY.
+Screenshots and source files of dashboards created in the BI System TABLEAU.
+Analysis and Visualization of the Datasets.